MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8524.md

     Options to validate that a DNS Server hosts, forwards, or delegates (that is, "can resolve") such zones include.

-    - Start the DNS management tool for your DNS and verify that the DNS Servers that the source DC points to for name resolution host the zones in question.
+    - Start the DNS management tool for your DNS and verify the DNS Servers to which the source DC points for name resolution host the zones in question.
     - Use NSLOOKUP to verify that all of the DNS Servers that the source DC points to can resolve queries for the DNS zones in question.

         Run IPCONFIG /ALL on the console of the source DC